Difference Between Agonist and Antagonist

 What is Antagonist?

-In the normal context, an antagonist is used to refer an object which opposes the natural activity.
-The object could be a thing, person, substance etc. The meaning for the term can be derived from the first half of the word itself.
+Normally, an antagonist refers to an object that opposes natural activity.
+The object could be a thing, person, substance etc. The term’s meaning can be derived from the first half of the word itself.

-As the name suggests, it is just opposite to agonist.
-In the field of pharmacodynamics, antagonist drugs refer to certain chemicals which thwarts the natural action of the response of the receptors after getting attached to it.
+As the name suggests, it is just the opposite of an agonist.
+In the field of pharmacodynamics, antagonist drugs refer to certain chemicals which thwart the natural action of the response of the receptors after getting attached to them.

-There are many types of an antagonist such as silent, competitive, uncompetitive and non-competitive.
-If it attaches to the same binding site without activating the receptor, then it is called a competitive receptor.
+There are many types of an antagonist, such as silent, competitive, uncompetitive and non-competitive.
+It is called a competitive receptor if it attaches to the same binding site without activating the receptor.

-After getting attached to the receptor, it drives away the agonist present if any and blocks it.
+After getting attached to the receptor drives away the agonist present, if any, and blocks it.
 There are other agonists which act as an antagonist under special circumstances.
-For instance, partial agonists turn into competitive antagonist when a full agonist is present.
+For instance, partial agonists become competitive antagonists when a full agonist is present.

 Similar to agonists, the effect of an antagonist can be understood by knowing its potency.
 Half maximal inhibitory concentration is the measure to describe the potency of antagonists.
 It is denoted as IC50.